 Initial landscaping costs like flowers, bushes, mulch and small trees.

-Home exterior maintenance costs like re-caulking tools, siding paint, siding cleaning, driveway repair, purchasing & cleaning gutters, etc.
+Home exterior maintenance costs like re-caulking tools, siding paint, siding cleaning, driveway repair, cleaning gutters, etc.

 Home interior maintenance costs like carpet cleaning, HVAC system cleanings and routine maintenance, air filters, etc.